The Universal Declaration of Human Rights

 - Awareness of the future directions of Multicultural Counseling, Practice and Research

-Importance of Multicultural Competency in Counseling
+Importance of Cultural Competency & Responsiveness in Counseling

 The United States is becoming increasingly diverse in terms of ethnic composition.
 According to the U.S. Census data (2010), people who identified as Black made up 13.6 percent of the total U. S. population, and 37.
 6 million foreign-born individuals called the United States their home.
-It is projected that by 2050, Blacks would constitute 15 percent of the nations total population (65.7 million).
+It is projected that by 2050, Blacks would constitute 15 percent of the nation’s total population (65.7 million).
 It is also expected that by 2050, Hispanics will represent 24.4 percent of the U. S. population.

 Given this changing landscape, it is important that counselors and other mental health providers become more culturally aware and sensitive of their cultural norms, beliefs, biases, values, in order to provide culturally effective services and interventions to their clients of diverse cultural backgrounds.